elis/desckit/README.md

 ## Custom Scripts

 The application supports custom scripts to be created.
-To see existing scripts navigate to `/desckit/public/scripts/`.
+To see existing scripts navigate to `/desckit/public/descks/`.
 Right now there are two scripts, `eli1` and `wide`.

-### Script Files
+### A Desck (AKA Script Files)

+To create a desck you will need to create a new directory in `/desckit/public/descks` with your name of choise, and put a `desck.json` in it (feel free to copy from `eli1` desck).

 There are currently 2 mandatory script files: